vuducanh0802/SCGRPO/README.md

 ```
 def _get_train_sampler(self) -> Sampler: -> def _get_train_sampler(self, dataset=None) -> Sampler: since HuggingFace ≥4.41 changed Trainer API.
 It now always passes the dataset into _get_train_sampler(some_dataset).
 ```
 Clone the code.
-We are using the following modules.
+We are using the following modulses.

 ```
 module load anaconda3/2023.09-0